 My message to Lisa Helps

-The legalization of both medical and recreational pot is coming, you just need to make a decision whether it will be controlled by criminals, as you currently encourage, or whether it will be controlled by legitimate business organizations which have already demonstrated respect for our laws
+The legalization of both medical and recreational pot is coming.
+We just need to decide whether it will control it.
+Will it be the criminals, as it currently is?
+Or will legitimate businesses which have already demonstrated respect for our laws control it?

-To my readers, this is an issue that has the potential to impact your life and the lives of your children, from a crime standpoint, from a “use” standpoint and from a health standpoint.
-If the government wants to legalize marijuana, it needs to protect our families while doing so
+To my readers, this issue has the potential to impact your life and the lives of your children.
+It can do so from a crime standpoint, from a “use” standpoint and from a health standpoint.
+If the government wants to legalize pot, it needs to protect our families while doing so

 You may post your comments below